-Our top ten customers generated 60% and 58% of our net sales during fiscal 2017 and fiscal 2016, respectively.
-One customer accounted for 24% of our total net sales in the fiscal year ended March 31, 2017.
+Our top ten customers generated 70% and 60% of our net sales during fiscal 2018 and fiscal 2017, respectively.
+Two customers accounted for 32% and 16%, respectively, of our total net sales in the fiscal year ended March 31, 2018.
 Accordingly, the loss of one or more of those customers or a substantial decrease in such customers' purchases from us could result in a material reduction in our revenues and profitability.